ashyria/asteria/README.md

 # Compiling and running

 After cloning the repository, you will need zlib and lua 5.1.4 in order to build the project.
-In ubuntu, this requires gcc and looks like:
+In ubuntu, this looks like:

 ```
-sudo apt install lua5.1 liblua5.1-dev zlib1g zlib1g-dev
+sudo apt install lua5.1 liblua5.1-dev zlib1g zlib1g-dev build-essentials
 ln -s /usr/lib/x86_64-linux-gnu/liblua5.1.so /usr/local/lib/liblua.so
 ```